Paphos, the Birthplace of Aphrodite

-The City of Paphos and its name
+The City of Paphos and its Name

-and the legendary Greek sculptor Pygmalion and was the capital of Cyprus in Greco-Roman times.
+and the legendary Greek sculptor Pygmalion.
+It was the capital of Cyprus in Greco-Roman times.

 Location and Attractions

-Paphos is located at the crossroads of three continents: Europe, Asia and Africa.
+Paphos lies at the crossroads of three continents: Europe, Asia and Africa.

 Paphos, an UNESCO World Heritage Site